kineticstoolkit/kineticstoolkit_doc/html/_sources/python_lists_indexing.md

 ## Nested lists

-As seen in the [](python_lists_creating.md), lists can be nested, which means that a list can contain another list.
+As seen in section [](python_lists_creating.md), lists can be nested, which means that a list can contain another list.
 To access a specific element of the inner list, we start by indexing the outer list, then the inner list.
 For example, to access the first element of the second list of `list_of_lists`:

 ```{code-cell} ipython3
 list_of_lists = [